shibjyoti555/BIG-MEMES/index.md

 # I aggree with the rules and want to [join](https://chat.whatsapp.com/CCBOT11CHKj83ROMdICfBN) "BIG MEMES (⌐■_■)"

+For those stupid bastards who can not find the invite link, it is up there.
+Press the "join"

 <sub>*unfunny memes also include stale memes that are circulating through everyone's statuses and social media pages excessively and everybody has already seen them</sub>